lacarabela/wordle/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory containing the game files.
 3. Run the command python main.py to start the game.
-4. Follow the on-screen prompts to choose between Single Player Mode or Battle Mode.
+4. Follow the on-screen prompts to choose between Single Player Mode, Two Player mode or Battle Mode.

 ## How to Play
 - **Start the Game:** Choose your mode and start the game through the menu system.